Microsoft-USEduAzure/workshops/powerbi-report-in-an-hour/pbi-desktop-2.md

 ![image](media/image071.png?raw=true)
 1. Select **Between** to create a date range slicer:
 ![image](media/image072.png?raw=true)
-1. Use the date slicer to set the starting date to March 10th, 2020.
+1. Use the date slicer to set the starting date to August 1st, 2020.
 ![image](media/image073.png?raw=true)
 1. As a final step, modify the cross filtering behavior of the report.
 The default cross filtering behavior is to highlight the contribution of a selected state instead of filtering the counts to only show data for a selected state.
 Click on the shape map, then click on **Edit interactions** on the **Format** ribbon.
 Click on the **Filter icons** above both of the column charts below the shape map:
 ![image](media/image074.png?raw=true)